What is LLDP?

 Structure of LLDP Message

 LLDP shares information through separate units called LLDPDU.
 It consists of TLV fields, each TLV field corresponds to a certain type and length.
-LLDP uses TLVs supported devices to receive and send information to neighbouring devices.
+LLDP uses TLVs supported devices to receive and send information to the neighbouring industrial ethernet switches.
 Details such as configuration information, device capabilities, and device identity can also be advertised through this protocol.
 The following TLVs:

 - Port description TLV